Magali Herrera

-Magali Herrera (1914-1992) was a Uruguayan self taught artist who wrote, danced, acted and made films in addition to producing the oeuvre of paintings of Utopias, for which she is known.
+Magali Herrera (1914–1992) was a Uruguayan self taught artist who wrote, danced, acted and made films in addition to producing the oeuvre of paintings of Utopias, for which she is known.

 Life

 Magali Herrera was born in 1914 in Rivera, Uruguay to a notable local family.
 She was an autodidact who worked in a variety of media prior to creating the visual works for which she is known.
 She was a precocious writer of poems and stories, which were never published, and also wrote for several daily papers, working as a journalist.
-She enjoyed organizing poetry evenings and befriended well known Uruguayan poetess Juana de Ibarbourou She began painting intermittently in the early 1950s but it wasn't until 1965, after a period of severe depression, that she began to paint regularly.
+She enjoyed organizing poetry evenings and befriended well known Uruguayan poet Juana de Ibarbourou.
+She began painting intermittently in the early 1950s but it wasn't until 1965, after a period of severe depression, that she began to paint regularly.
 This activity became central to her existence with periods of intense creative work during which she would paint day and night.
 Depression, occasionally so intense that it resulted in suicide attempts, continued to plague her and in 1992 she took her own life.